LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Update `EmptyAlertWithPermission` to get user from server context
 * Rename `SampleSetHeatMap` to `SampleTypeHeatMap` and explicilty filter out media sample types
 * Rename `SampleSetCards` to `SampleTypeCards` and explicitly filter out media sample types
-* Update PicklisCreationMenuItem to also work as a non-menu item
+* Update `PicklistCreationMenuItem` to also work as a non-menu item
+* Fix problem in `AssayImportSubMenuItem` not respecting the `requireSelection` property

 ### version 2.254.1
 *Released*: 18 November 2022